Skip to content

 Setting up a Microsoft Family Safety group helps you manage your family’s digital life and ensure safer online experiences for your children.

-Microsoft Family Safety is a service designed to provide tools for parents to monitor screen time, filter content, and manage app and game purchases across Windows devices, Xbox consoles, and Android phones.
+Microsoft Family Safety is a service that gives parents tools to monitor screen time, filter content, and manage app and game purchases on Windows devices, Xbox consoles, and Android phones.

 You can establish a family group in just a few minutes, adding family members as either adults or children.
 This allows you to set specific rules for each child, such as daily screen time limits or age-appropriate content filters for apps and games.